cigamit/ascender-operator/docs/user-guide/advanced-configuration/resource-cleanup.md

 ### Deployment Revision History

 Kubernetes retains old ReplicaSets from Deployments to allow rollbacks.
 By default, Ascender limits this to **2** old ReplicaSets per Deployment (web, task, mesh ingress, and controller-manager).
-You can adjust this with `revision_history_limit`.
+You can adjust this with `revision_history_limit` for all except the controller-manager (its hard coded).

 | Name                   | Description                                                               | Default |
 | ---------------------- | ------------------------------------------------------------------------- | ------- |